The uncertain future

 Cindy

-Executive Director of the Botswana Network on Ethics, Law and HIV/AIDS
+Executive director of the Botswana Network on Ethics, Law and HIV/AIDS

 What we are facing right now is the risk of total collapse.